From Risky to Ready: Capital Project Planning using Agile Product Definition

 Industries like aerospace and tech already solve this problem.
 Before a rocket is built, teams identify who will use it, how it must perform, and what constraints matter most.
 Before a new battery goes to market, developers study the customers—whether they're powering planes or phones—and iterate through prototyping and testing until they meet real-world needs.

-Agile product development provides the missing structure.
+Agile-inspired product development provides the missing structure.
 It focuses small, expert teams on gaining clarity through iteration and direct feedback with users.
 By working with real acceptance criteria—measurable success metrics aligned with business goals—teams can test ideas and eliminate uncertainty before major commitments are made.

-This is the work of the “small room”: a cross-functional, expert team focused on answering the most critical definition questions before delivery begins.
+This is the work of the “small room”: a cross-functional, expert team representing end-to-end partners and focused on answering the most critical definition questions before delivery begins.

 The Future of Capital Projects: Two Integrated Rooms